sghall/resonance/docs/src/routes/documentation/createNodeGroup/README2.md

-You can do far more complex things.
+You can do far more complex things, however.
 First, you can pass an array of transition objects.
 Each key in the state can have its own independent timing parameters (easing function, duration, delay) and its own event handlers.

 The default timing parameters are: